CZ-NIC/run-or-raise/README.md

 <Super>o:raise-or-register
 ```
 #### `raise-or-register(0)`
-If nothing registered yet, register the current window.
-Next time raise it unless the window is closed or unless remapped with `raise(the same number)`.
-It it thus a combination of `register`, `raise` and `raise-or-register`.
+If nothing has been registered yet, register the current window.
+Next time, raise it, unless the window is closed or has been remapped with `register(the same number)`.
+Thus, it is a combination of `register`, `raise`, and `raise-or-register`.
 #### `verbose`
 Popups debug details via `notify-send`.
 (Normally it seems launched commands pipe the output to the `/var/log/syslog`.)